 After we spent 26 days at sea sailing from America to the Marquesas, I felt pretty invincible.
 I was still nervous about deep water and long sea passages (see above for reasons why), but the throat-clenching, phobic fear that I’d felt at the start of the voyage was gone.

-With your book Love with a Chance of Drowning, how did you go from self-publishing to being published by a traditional publishing house?
+How did you go from self-publishing to being published by a traditional publishing house?

 I queried agents for six months and, after having no luck with that, I decided to self-publish.
 A couple of weeks after launching, I received a Twitter message from a Hollywood producer who had chanced upon an excerpt of my book through a series of random clicks.
 He wanted to know if the film option was available.

 A month after self-publishing, I received two offers: one from the UK publisher and one from the Hollywood producer.
 Armed with two offers, it took me about four days to sign with a New York agent.
 From there, the book went to auction, and we quickly sold to five publishers around the world.
 The film rights were also optioned.